davidsvaughn/bomax/README.md

 The key is to use Bayesian Optimization with Multi-task Gaussian Process Regression.

 See here for the full derivation.
-XXX

 ## Features